-After ending 2016 with a deficit of \$3.9 billion, the UI Fund is projected to have a deficit of \$1.4 billion at the end of 2017.
-In 2018, for the first time since 2008, the Fund is expected to end the year with a positive balance of \$1.6 billion.
-However, the current financing structure leaves the UI Fund unable to self-correct and achieve a fund balance sufficient to withstand an economic downturn.
+The Fund ended 2017 with a deficit of \$1.1 billion.
+In 2018, for the first time since 2008, the Fund is expected to end the year with a positive balance of \$2.1 billion.
+The Fund is forecast to increase to \$2.6 billion by the end of 2019, however, the current financing structure leaves the UI Fund unable to self-correct and achieve a fund balance sufficient to withstand an economic downturn.

 The estimated balances reflected in the table below include the additional revenue resulting from the reduction in the FUTA tax credit offset.
-These estimates differ from the October 2016 forecast due to slightly higher unemployment level projections and an increase in the average weekly benefit amount.
+These estimates differ from the October 2017 forecast due to lower unemployment level projections in both 2017 and 2018.

-The chart below shows the projected quarterly UI Fund balance through 2018.
+The chart below shows the projected quarterly UI Fund balance through 2019.
 These estimated balances could change depending upon actual employment levels and claims filed.

-UI Fund Balance 2015 - 2018
+UI Fund Balance 2016 - 2019